Selling your brand on marketplaces comes with challenges. Staying ahead of the competition and showing strong and keyword-optimized content is...

 - Benefits for Brands

 Google Shopping is a Google service where shoppers search, compare and (in some countries directly on the platform) shop for physical products.
 The service is the start line for your potential customers when searching for products online via Google.

-Product Ranking on Google Shopping is based on a combination of relevancy, advertiser bids and the searchers' (previous) Google activities.
+Product Ranking on Google Shopping is based on relevancy, advertiser bids, and the searchers' (previous) Google activities.

 Google Shopping for Brand Manufacturers